Vi anbefaler at du alltid bruker siste versjon av nettleseren din.

 Main Goal

-The main objective of PreVio is to contribute with updated empirical knowledge about the development of violence risk over time and to identify areas where cooperation between specialized health services, police, and corrections can be strengthened for better prevention of violence among severely mentally ill individuals.
+The main objective of PreVio is to contribute with updated empirical knowledge about the development of violence risk over time and identify areas where cooperation between specialized mental health services, police, and corrections can be strengthened for better prevention of violence among severely mentally ill individuals.

 Subgoals